Shutdown cost U.S. economy $11 billion, budget office says

 "For example, some businesses could not obtain federal permits and certifications, and others faced reduced access to loans provided by the federal government.
 Such factors were probably beginning to lead firms to postpone investment and hiring decisions," the report said.

+"There's certainly no permanent damage to the economy," Kudlow said, saying the biggest issue has been "hardships for individuals."

+"The state of the economy to me . . . looks very strong," he said.

-The 800,000 federal workers who were either told to stay home or had to work without pay were doing their best to get their departments back up and running to full capacity.
+The 800,000 federal workers who were either told to stay home or who'd had to work without pay since Dec.
+22 were doing their best to get their departments back up and running to full capacity.

+In Washington, D.C., Federal Communications Commission chairman Ajit Pai greeted employees in the lobby, while the Securities and Exchange Commission offered returning workers doughnuts, fruit and coffee.

 In a statement, the Federal Aviation Administration said: "We are grateful for our many dedicated professionals and their service throughout the lapse of funding.
 Over the coming days and weeks, the agency will assess immediate post-shutdown needs" and "prioritize those needs."